 Students continue their externship experience in an early childhood setting.
-The focus is on developmentally appropriate practices and leadership.
-Prerequisite: Knowledge: Externship I EEC 1862 Reflection: Externship III
+The focus is on developmentally appropriate practices and leadership

+Prerequisite: Knowledge: Externship I

+EEC 1862 Reflection: Externship III 180 hours.
+6 credits

 Students will complete their externship experience in an early childhood setting.
 The focus is on developmentally appropriate practices and leadership.

 Prerequisite: Application: Externship II

-EEC 1863 Teacher Reflection I: Early Childhood Education as a Profession 60 hours.
-6 credits
+EEC 1863 Teacher Reflection I:Early Childhood Education as a Profession 60 hours, 6 credits

 This course is an introduction to the field of early childhood development as a profession and examines historical influences on the field.
 The identification of early childhood educator's personal attributes, knowledge, skills, and professional codes of conduct are included.
-Prerequisite: None

-EEC 1864 Teacher Reflection II: Morality and Ethics in Early Childhood Education
+EEC 1864 Teacher Reflection II: Morality and Ethics in Early Childhood Education 60 hours.
+6 credits

-60 hours, 6 credits This course will provide an examination of morality and ethics in early childhood development.
+This course will provide an examination of morality and ethics in early childhood development.
 Topics include childhood ethics, ideals, and principles.
 Professional values and teaching styles will be explored.

-Prerequisite: Teacher Reflection I: Early Childhood Education as a Profession and Ethics in Early Childhood Education EEC 2217 Emerging Literacy Through Children's Literature
+Prerequisite: Teacher Reflection I: Early Childhood Education as a Profession